Fritzl case: Aftermath

-An article in March 2010 in The Independent stated that Elisabeth and her children recovered remarkably well, given the difficult lives they endured for so long.
-According to Josef's sister-in-law, Christine, Elisabeth enjoys spending her time shopping, taking frequent showers, and driving.
-She has passed her driving test without difficulty.
-Her relationship with Thomas Wagner, one of her bodyguards (who is 23 years younger than Elisabeth), was reported to be ongoing, with him becoming a big-brother figure to her children.
+A March 2010 article in The Independent stated that Elisabeth and her children recovered remarkably well, given the difficult lives they endured for so long.
+According to Fritzl's sister-in-law, Christine, Elisabeth enjoys spending her time shopping, taking frequent showers and driving.
+She passed her driving test without difficulty.
+Her relationship with Thomas Wagner, one of her bodyguards, who is 23 years younger than Elisabeth, was reported to be ongoing, with him becoming a big-brother figure to her children.
 All of Elisabeth's children have developed normal sibling relationships with each other, and after having trouble dealing with the traumatic events, the three "upstairs" children slowly began recognising Elisabeth as their mother.
-The children enjoy being outdoors, playing video games, and spending time with their mother and grandmother.
-Despite their strained relationship, Elisabeth and her mother Rosemarie started visiting each other more, and Elisabeth has reportedly forgiven her mother for believing her father's story.
+The children enjoy being outdoors, playing video games and spending time with their mother and grandmother.
+Despite their strained relationship, Elisabeth and her mother started visiting each other more, and Elisabeth had reportedly forgiven her mother for believing her father's story.

-On 28 June 2013, workers began filling the basement of the Fritzl home with concrete.
+In June 2013, workers began filling the basement of the Fritzl home with concrete.
 Estate liquidator Walter Anzboeck stated that the construction would cost €100,000 and would take a week to complete.
 The house was to be sold on the open market.
 While most neighbours approved of the proposal, some preferred that the property be demolished due to its sordid history.
-Asylum seekers were offered the house to live in.
+In 2015, asylum seekers were offered the house to live in.
 The house was sold for €160,000 in December 2016, with the buyers voicing their intention to convert the building into apartments.

-In May 2017, Josef Fritzl changed his name to Josef Mayrhoff, probably due to getting into a prison fight that resulted in several of his teeth getting knocked out after other inmates set up a fake dating profile with his name and picture.
-Mark Perry, a British journalist who interviewed Fritzl in his cell, says he has shown no remorse for his crimes.
-He recalls he kept saying "just look into the cellars of other people, you might find other families and girls down there."
+In May 2017, Fritzl changed his name to Josef Mayrhoff, probably due to getting into a prison fight where several of his teeth were knocked out, after other inmates set up a fake dating profile with his name and picture.
+In March 2019, Mark Perry, a British journalist who interviewed Fritzl in his cell, said he showed no remorse for his crimes, recalling that he kept saying, "Just look into the cellars of other people, you might find other families and girls down there."
 In April 2019, it was reported that Fritzl's health was declining and that he did not want to live anymore.